sassoftware/viya-ark/playbooks/viya-mmsu/README.md

         "Please examine the following stray process(es)",
         "If enable_stray_cleanup=true, it will be cleaned up automatically", "except database processes which require fix manually to avoid data corruption."
-        "This playbook can be rerun to clean up the child procsses", [
+        "This playbook can be rerun to clean up the child processes", [
           ...
         ]